Synthetic fractional flux quanta in a ring of superconducting qubits: Conclusions

-{\it Conclusions.---} We have shown how a ring-shaped system of capacitively-coupled transmons can be employed to study the many-body spectrum of a strongly correlated bosonic system in presence of an effective magnetic field.
+We have shown how a ring-shaped system of capacitively-coupled transmons can be employed to study the many-body dynamics of attracting bosons in presence of an effective magnetic field.
 The latter is obtained through a suitable Floquet driving protocol employing Lorentzian pulses (Levitons).
-Such a scheme provides a new interesting scenario in the field of driven quantum system.
-This way we widen the scope of the superconducting circuits quantum simulators significantly.
+This way, we widen the scope of the superconducting circuits quantum simulators significantly.